 Characteristics were similar between treatment arms.
 Table 1 shows baseline descriptive statistics, per arm, for the pooled trial data.
-Participants (N=1409) were, on average, 27 years old and 15 weeks pregnant; 94% were of White ethnicity, 70% had no post-16 qualifications (those taken beyond the compulsory UK schooling ages of five to 16), 64% had a partner who smoked and 67% were not in their first pregnancy.
+Participants (N = 1409) were, on average, 27 years old and 15 weeks pregnant; 94% were of White ethnicity, 70% had no post-16 qualifications (those taken beyond the compulsory UK schooling ages of 5-16), 64% had a partner who smoked and 67% were not in their first pregnancy.
 Baseline tobacco dependence was classed as low (HSI 0-2) in 62% of participants and as moderate to high (HSI 3-6) in 38% of participants.
 Baseline quit motivation was classed as low (not planning to quit within the next 30 days) in 46% of participants.

-Smoking outcomes
+Smoking Outcomes

 Table 2 shows the effect of MiQuit on eight smoking outcomes for the pooled data (adjusted OR with 95% CIs).
-There was a significant increase in the probability of making a quit attempt and on most of the self-reported seven-day smoking outcomes (borderline at late pregnancy), including self-reporting abstinence at both follow ups.
+There was a significant increase in the probability of making a quit attempt and on most of the self-reported 7-day smoking outcomes (borderline at late pregnancy), including self-reporting abstinence at both follow-ups.
 There was no significant effect of MiQuit on the prolonged or validated smoking outcomes.

-Moderator analyses
+Moderator Analyses

-Tables 3a and 3b show the effect of MiQuit on eight smoking outcomes per baseline tobacco dependence group and per baseline quit motivation group, respectively, for the pooled data (adjusted OR with 95% CIs).
+Table 3 and 4 show the effect of MiQuit on eight smoking outcomes per baseline tobacco dependence group and per baseline quit motivation group, respectively, for the pooled data (adjusted OR with 95% CIs).
 Baseline tobacco dependence had little moderating effect on MiQuit effectiveness.
-For participants with high baseline quit motivation, there was a significant increase for the quit attempt outcome and most of the self-reported seven-day smoking outcomes, but not the prolonged or validated outcomes.
-For participants with low baseline quit motivation, where quit rates appeared lower, there were no significant effects of MiQuit on smoking outcomes.
-There were no significant interactions between treatment arm and hypothesized moderator variables.
+For participants with high baseline quit motivation, there was a significant increase in the quit attempt outcome and most of the self-reported 7-day smoking outcomes, but not the prolonged or validated outcomes.
+For participants with low baseline quit motivation, where quit rates appeared lower, there were no significant interactions between the treatment arm and hypothesized moderator variables.

-Mediator analyses
+Mediator Analyses

-i.
-Between-arm changes in hypothesized mechanisms of action
+Between-arm Changes in Hypothesized Mechanisms of Action